Couture Specifics Chemical Peel

 A medium depth peel consists of Trichloroacetic acid (known as a TCA peel).
 It penetrates the skin more deeply than the superficial peel, with stronger effects.
 The trade-off, however, is a less comfortable procedure with a longer recovery time.
 This procedure also costs more than a superficial peel.
 Recovery can take a full week or longer.

-A deep peel is the harshest of all chemical peels.
+Deep peels the harshest of all chemical peels.
 It is also the most expensive and has the longest recovery.
 However, this peel, containing Phenol, does have a much stronger effect and can combat more persistent problems, like skin lesions and deep wrinkles.
 Deep chemical peels tend to bleach the top layer of the skin.
 Therefore, it is not recommended for darker skin tones.
-These are reserved for individuals with skin wrinkling around the lips, deep wrinkles from sun exposure and deeper scars.

 The process for applying a chemical peel is generally the same for each type, but will vary slightly depending on the level of solution being applied.
 Anesthesia is not used during this procedure.
 However, it may be considered for Phenol peels.
 First, the face is thoroughly cleaned.
 Then, the chemical agent is then brushed on to the skin.
 Patients will experience some mild stinging at this time.
 The face is then washed and a cool saline compress is applied to act as a neutralizer.
 Patients will need to wear sunscreen and limit sun exposure as much as possible.

 The cost for a chemical peel will vary based depending on the type of treatment performed and the time and care provided during the treatment process.
-Patients can expect to pay about $150 for a superficial chemical peel.
-Keep in mind, it is recommended that these be repeated monthly in order to maintain the results.
-A medium chemical peel will run between $1,000-$2,000.
-This process can be repeated every six months.
-Deep chemical peels are the most invasive and often require physician skill and pre-op and post-op medications.
-They run between $2,500-$6,000, but are long-lasting.
+Patients can expect to pay between $150 and $300 for a superficial chemical peel.
+Keep in mind, it is recommended that a series of treatments be completed to obtain optimal results.
+Your physician and aesthetician will collaborate and determine the best treatment plan for you.

 Plan Your Procedure